zhangtreefish/Project-5-for-Front-End-Web-Developer-Nanodegree/README.md

 # project 5 of Front-End Nanodegree at Udacity

-The website for the project is: http://zhangtreefish.github.io/p5
+To begin to explore the retirement homes in San Antonio, open index.html in your internet browser, or go to the website for the project at http://zhangtreefish.github.io/p5

-Feel free to explore the retirement homes in San Antonio.
+Type into the box to select the retirement home(s);
+Click on the list item or marker to see details of each place.